Activated Charcoal

 Acute toxin decontamination (poisoning emergency)

-The 2021 Hoegberg systematic review by the Clinical Toxicology Recommendations Collaborative concluded that activated charcoal benefits patients with acute oral poisoning when administered beyond one hour in many clinical scenarios — challenging earlier strict 1-hour cutoff.
+Activated charcoal benefits patients with acute oral poisoning when administered beyond one hour in many clinical scenarios — challenging the earlier strict 1-hour cutoff.
 Most useful for: tricyclic antidepressants, theophylline, phenobarbital, carbamazepine, dapsone, and salicylates.
 Routine administration for all overdoses does not change outcomes.

 Intestinal gas reduction (modest evidence)

-Hall 1981 and follow-up studies show activated charcoal reduces breath hydrogen excretion and flatus passage after gas-producing meals (e.g., bean ingestion).
+Activated charcoal reduces breath hydrogen excretion and flatus passage after gas-producing meals (e.g., bean ingestion).
 Effect is modest.
-Charcocaps® (250 mg) is widely sold OTC for occasional gas/bloating with FDA GRAS recognition for this use.
-The 2024 Charcocaps RCT in healthy adults tested 250 mg capsules vs placebo on breath hydrogen and gastrointestinal symptoms after high-fiber meal.
+Charcocaps® (250 mg) is widely sold OTC for occasional gas/bloating with FDA GRAS recognition for this use, and has been tested versus placebo on breath hydrogen and GI symptoms after a high-fiber meal.

 Reduction of uremic toxin absorption (chronic kidney disease)